esmero/archipelago-documentation/docs/strawberry_key_name_providers.md

 For an overview of how Strawberry Key Name Providers fit within the context of the rest of Archipelago, please see the [Drupal and JSON](metadatainarchipelago.md#drupal-and-json) section in our [Metadata in Archipelago](metadatainarchipelago.md) overview documentation.

-In order to expose the Strawberry Field JSON keys (and values) for Archipelago Digital Objects (ADOs) to Search, Views, and Facets, we need to make use of a plugin system called *Strawberry Key Name Providers*.
-The following guide covers configuring first the *Strawberry Key Name Providers*, then corresponding Solr Fields necessary for Search and Views exposure, and finally the configuration of Facets.
+In order to expose the Strawberry Field JSON keys (and values) for Archipelago Digital Objects (ADOs) to Search/Solr, Views, and Facets, we need to make use of a plugin system called *Strawberry Key Name Providers*.
+The following guide covers
+- Configuring first the *Strawberry Key Name Providers*
+- Then configuring the corresponding Solr Fields necessary for Search and Views exposure
+- Finally, the configuration of Facets and placement of Facet blocks on your theme as needed.

 ## Creating a Strawberry Key Name Provider